New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 However in our view, the crucial part is missing.
-What we would like to see, is an intuitive and clear definition of the covariant derivative operator acting on the distributional objects in the canonical Colombeau algebra formulation, on one hand reproducing all the classical results and on the other hand extending them in the same natural way as it is in the classical distributional theory with the classical derivative operator.
-Whether there is any way how to achieve this goal by the concept of generalized covariant derivative acting on the generalized tensor fields as defined in \cite{generalized}, or \cite{Marsden} is unclear.
-And if this generalized geometry can be formulated also within the canonical Colombeau algebra construction is also not immediately clear.
-There cannot be any hope of finding a more appropriate, generalized formulation of physics within this framework without finding such clear and intuitive definition of the covariant derivative; all that can be in this situation achieved is to use these constructions to solve some specific problems within the area of physics.
+What we would like to see is an intuitive and clear definition of the covariant derivative operator acting on the distributional objects in the canonical Colombeau algebra formulation, on one hand reproducing all the classical results, and on the other hand extending them in the same natural way as in the classical distributional theory with the classical derivative operator.
+Whether there is any way to achieve this goal by the concept of generalized covariant derivative acting on the generalized tensor fields, as defined in \cite{generalized}, is unclear.
+Particularly it is not clear whether such generalized geometry can be formulated also within the canonical Colombeau algebra approach.
+There exist definitions of the covariant derivative operator within the distributional tensorial framework \cite{Hartley, Marsden}.
+(The reference \cite{Hartley} gives particularly nice application of such distributional tensor theory to signature changing spacetimes.)
+But these approaches are still ``classical'', in the sense, that they do not fully involve the operation of the tensor product of distributional tensors.
+There cannot be any hope of finding a more appropriate, generalized formulation of classical physics without finding such a clear and intuitive definition of both, the covariant derivative and the tensor product.
+All that can be in this situation achieved is to use these constructions to solve some specific problems within the area of physics.
 But as we see, the more ambitious goal can be very naturally achieved by our own construction, which follows after this overview.